FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 If there seems to be a signal but the software reports tachometer error or rotation irregularity, there can be several reasons:

-• Unstable rotor rotation speed.
-The program monitors rotation uniformity during measurement; if RPM floats (e.g., motor cannot maintain constant speed, or rotor is braked by load), phase measurements may be erroneous.
+• Unstable rotor rotation speed: The program monitors rotation uniformity during measurement; if RPM floats (e.g., motor cannot maintain constant speed, or rotor is braked by load), phase measurements may be erroneous.
 In the software settings there is a "Irregularity" parameter - increase the allowable rotation irregularity value so the program is less sensitive to small speed fluctuations.

-• False tachometer triggers.
-Sometimes the laser sensor can pick up reflections from other parts of the rotor (e.g., from a polished surface near the mark), causing it to register extra pulses.
+• False tachometer triggers: Sometimes the laser sensor can pick up reflections from other parts of the rotor (e.g., from a polished surface near the mark), causing it to register extra pulses.
 As a result, the program sees multiple marks and gets confused.
 Solution - change position or orient the sensor at a different angle so it "sees" only your reflective mark and doesn't catch parasitic reflections.

-• Sensor displacement during measurement.
-Ensure nobody moved the tachometer stand during measurement.
+• Sensor displacement during measurement: Ensure nobody moved the tachometer stand during measurement.
 It happens that vibration or careless movement changed the beam direction - and it stopped "seeing" the mark correctly, although initially it was reading.
 Therefore, always rigidly fix the tachometer and don't touch it until all measurements are complete.

 Overall, tachometer error means the program couldn't correctly link vibration phase to revolutions.
 You need to achieve a clear single pulse per revolution and stabilize rotation frequency - then this error will disappear and phase measurements will be reliable.

-Purchase, Delivery and Warranty
+Purchase, Delivery and Support

 How to purchase Balanset-1A?
 What payment methods are accepted?